 For the last decade, several research groups have demonstrated that CI provides a significant improvement in function including speech understanding in noise and localisation ability, as well as improving QoL and reducing tinnitus significantly in both the early and long-term.

-This event has been endorsed for 2 CEUs by the AG Bell Academy of Listening and Spoken Language.
+Sessions 2,3 and 6 have been endorsed for 1 CEU each by the AG Bell Academy of Listening and Spoken Language.